lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

 Objective
 ---------

-Starting from a digital representation of a sample's pore space (typically an image produced by a cT-scan), we want to compute its effective permeability.
-Or put differently, we will make a **direct** simulation of flow on the pore level and post-process it for extracting the effective permeability for simplified **continuum** simulations using Darcy's law.
+Starting from a digital representation of a sample's pore space (typically an image produced by a cT-scan), we want to compute the permeability of the sample.
+Put differently, we will make a **direct** simulation of flow on the pore level and post-process it for extracting the permeability to be used, for example, in simplified **continuum** simulations using Darcy's law.

 .. figure:: /_figures/porousModel.*
    :align: center
    :name: fig:porousModel_fig
    :figwidth: 70%

    Synthetic image of the pore geometry.
-Pores are white; solid is black.
+Pores are white; solids are black.

-To compute the effective permeability, we will apply constant pressure boundary conditions and evaluate the flow rate through the sample.
+To compute permeability, we will apply constant pressure boundary conditions and evaluate the flow rate through the sample.
 Once we have that, we can re-arrange Darcy's law to solve for permeability:

 .. math::
     :label: eq:darcy_perm